LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 - [Amplitude-Encoding Based QNNs: An Example Code For The Whole Training Procedure](amplitude_encode/an_example_code_for_the_whole_training_procedure.ipynb)
 - [Block-Encoding Based QNNs: An Example Code For The Whole Training Procedure](block_encode/block_encoding_Sec_4.1.ipynb)

+## Motivation

+Over the recent years, quantum neural network models have attracted a lot of attention and explorations.
+One major direction of QNNs is to handle classification tasks.
+Here, we divide QNN classifiers into two categories according to the ways of data encoding.
+These two categories as exhibited in the figure above:
+The amplitude encoding strategy is suitable for the situations where we have a quantum random access memory (QRAM) to fetch the data, or the data directly comes from a quantum process (natural quantum data).
+The block encoding strategy is suitable for the situations where we have to encode the classical data into the QNN models.

 ## Environment

 For the packages used in our simulations, there are multiple ways to install them.